Fibiola/Sheldon/README.md

-# Operation Sheldon - ONLY WORKS ON CHROME!
+# Operation Sheldon - AS OF RIGHT NOW, SUPPORTED FOR CHROME and SAFARI!

 Rock paper scissors game Sheldon style.